Ringsend: The Great South Wall and Poolbeg Peninsula

 Ringsend and the southern part of Dublin Port are also home to the Great South Wall, connecting the Poolbeg Lighthouse to the mainland.
 The lighthouse lies at the extreme east end of the wall and was constructed in 1767.
 The stone wall that now stands was constructed over a period of many years and was completed in 1795.
 The wall and lighthouse are popular walk destinations.
 The area around Poolbeg also contains Dublin's main power station, with its two huge chimneys for steam – Dublin's tallest structures, the former Pigeon House Fort and a range of industrial buildings.

 South of the Poolbeg peninsula and the Great South Wall lies the sandy area known as the South Bull.

 The chimneys

 At 207.8 metres and 207.48 metres, the Poolbeg Generating Station chimneys in Ringsend are the tallest structures in Dublin.
-The Poolbeg chimneys have been defunct since 2010 and were due to be dismantled, however by popular local demand the ESB have decided to keep them standing.
+The Poolbeg chimneys have been defunct since 2010 and were due to be dismantled, however by popular local demand the ESB decided to keep them standing.